NeoResearch/csbiginteger-py/README.md

 ### build dependencies

 First, you need to have `csbiginteger.so` shared library (just type `make vendor`).
+This command will also install debian/ubuntu dependency on GNU GMP library (from csBigInteger.cpp project): `sudo apt install libgmp-dev`.

 Don't worry, we are already shipping a `linux x86-64` library for you (no default windows build yet.. help is appreciated!).